koenkoen1/minorproject/PROCESS.md

 I disabled zooming out when a district is clicked twice.
 That solves one of the bugs.
 Added function that turns strokes of all districts in the selected municipality blue.
 additional bug: the border of a district does not always appear blue if it borders a district in an unselected municipality

+# Day 14
+Fixed pie chart text bug with a simple .merge()
+Added district names to the map

+# Day 15
+Added some more comments